urbit/urbit.org-reloaded/content/using/install.md

 - **Management Proxy**: Derived from the master ticket.
 Can perform non-ownership related operations such as configuring Urbit OS networking keys.

 - **Keyfile**: Derived from the management proxy.
-Used as cryptographic proof that your Urbit ship it is who it says it is.
+Used as cryptographic proof that your Urbit ship is who it says it is.
 You use it to start up your ship for the first time.

 ### Getting Your Keyfile {#keyfile}